-Before these text messages, during our call on September 8, Ambassador Sondland tried to explain to me that President Trump is a businessman.
-When a businessman is about to sign a check to someone who owes him something, he said, the businessman asks that person to pay up before signing the check.
-Ambassador Volker used the same terms several days later while we were together at the Yalta European Strategy Conference.
+During our call on September 8, Ambassador Sondland tried to explain to me that President Trump is a businessman.
+When a businessman is about to sign a check to someone who owes him something, the businessman asks that person to pay up before signing the check.
+Ambassador Volker used the same language several days later while we were together at the Yalta European Strategy Conference.
 I argued to both that the explanation made no sense: the Ukrainians did not "owe" President Trump anything, and holding up security assistance for domestic political gain was "crazy," as I had said in my text message to Ambassadors Sondland and Volker on September 9.

-Finally, I learned on September 11 that the hold had been lifted and that the security assistance would be provided.
+Finally, on September 11, I learned that the hold had been lifted and that the security assistance would be provided.
+I was not told the reason why the hold had been lifted.

-After I learned that the security assistance was released on September 11, I personally conveyed the news to President Zelenskyy and Foreign Minister Prystaiko.
+The next day, I personally conveyed the news to President Zelenskyy and the Ukrainian Foreign Minister.
 And I again reminded Mr. Yermak of the high strategic value of bipartisan support for Ukraine and the importance of not getting involved in other countries' elections.
 My fear at the time was that since Ambassador Sondland had told me President Zelenskyy already agreed to do a CNN interview, President Zelenskyy would make a statement regarding "investigations" that would have played into domestic U.S. politics.

 I sought to confirm through Mr. Danyliuk that President Zelenskyy was not planning to give such an interview to the media.
 While Mr. Danyliuk initially confirmed that on September 12, I noticed during a meeting on the morning of September 13 at President Zelenskyy's office that Mr. Yermak looked uncomfortable in response to the question.
 Again, I asked Mr. Danyliuk to confirm that there would be no CNN interview, which he did.

 On September 25 at the UN General Assembly session in New York City, President Trump met President Zelenskyy face-to-face.
 He also released the transcript of the July 25 call.
-The United States gave the Ukrainians virtually no notice of the release, and they were livid.
+(The United States gave the Ukrainians virtually no notice of the release, and they were livid.)
 Although this was the first time I had seen the details of President Trump's July 25 call with President Zelenskyy, in which he mentioned Vice President Biden, I had come to understand well before then that "investigations" was a term that Ambassadors Volker and Sondland used to mean matters related to the 2016 elections, and to investigations of Burisma and the Bidens.